GitZH-Chen/LieBN/Readme.md

 ### Running experiments

-To run all the experiments on the Radar and HDM05 datasets, go to the folder `LieBN_SPDNet` and run this command:
+To run all the experiments on the Radar and HDM05 datasets, go to the folder `LieBN_TSMNet` and run this command:

 ```train
 bash run_experiments.sh